semantic-flow/sflo/documentation/concept.weave-process.md

    * new `weaveLabel`
    * new `sequenceNumber`
-   * `previousSnapshot`
+   * `previousVersion`
    * provenance info
-     (Only includes *latest* provenance; older provenance lives in older snapshots.)
+     (Only includes *latest* provenance; older provenance lives in older versions.)

 4. **Regenerated Resource Pages**
-   → stable HTML index pages for nodes and flows
+   → stable HTML index pages for knops and flows
-   - for any embedded node whose IRI is a fragment of the subject, create an anchor with that fragment.
+   - for any embedded knop whose IRI is a fragment of the subject, create an anchor with that fragment.

 ---